-- 6.1 Grade will be earned by an assortment of learning activities, exams, assignments, and - 6.2 Please see the class schedule and assignment sheet for more information.
+- 6.1 Grades will be earned by an assortment of learning activities, exams, assignments, and participation. - 6.2 Please see the class schedule and assignment sheet for more information.

-STUDENT RESPONSIBILITIES 7.
+7. STUDENT RESPONSIBILITIES

-- Under AWC Policy, students are expected to attend every session of class in which they are 7.1 enrolled. - 7.2 If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
+- 7.1 Under AWC Policy, students are expected to attend every session of class in which they are enrolled. - 7.2 If a student is unable to attend the course or must drop the course for any reason, it will be the responsibility of the student to withdraw from the course.
 Students who are not attending as of the 45th day of the course may be withdrawn by the instructor.
-If the student does not withdraw from the course and fails to complete the requirements of the course, the student will receive a failing grade. - 7.3 Americans with Disabilities Act Accommodations: Arizona Western College provides academic accommodations to students with disabilities through AccessABILITY Resource Services (ARS).
+If the student does not withdraw from the course and fails to complete the requirements of the course, the student will receive a failing grade. - Americans with Disabilities Act Accommodations: Arizona Western College provides academic accommodations to students with disabilities through AccessABILITY Resource Services (ARS).
 ARS provides reasonable and appropriate accommodations to students who have documented disabilities.
 It is the responsibility of the student to make the ARS Coordinator aware of the need for accommodations in the classroom prior to the beginning of the semester.
 Students should follow up with their instructors once the semester begins.
-To make an appointment call the ARS front desk at (928) 344-7674 or ARS Coordinator at (928) 344-7629, in the College Community Center (3C) building, next to Advising. - 7.4 Academic Integrity: Any student participating in acts of academic dishonesty-including, but not limited to, copying the work of other students, using unauthorized "crib notes", plagiarism, stealing tests, or forging an instructor's signature-will be subject to the procedures and consequences outlined in AWC's Student Code of Conduct. - Texts and Notebooks: Students are required to obtain the class materials for the course.
-7.5 - Arizona Western College students are expected to attend every class session in which they are 7.6 enrolled.
-To comply with Federal Financial Aid regulations (34 CFR 668.21), Arizona Western College (AWC) has established an Attendance Verification process for "No Show" reporting during the first 10 days of each semester.
+To make an appointment call the ARS front desk at (928) 344-7674 or ARS Coordinator at (928) 344-7629, in the College Community Center (3C) building, next to Advising. - 7.4 Academic Integrity: Any student participating in acts of academic dishonesty-including, but not limited to, copying the work of other students, using unauthorized "crib notes", plagiarism, stealing tests, or forging an instructor's signature-will be subject to the procedures and consequences outlined in AWC's Student Code of Conduct. - 7.5 Texts and Notebooks: Students are required to obtain the class materials for the course. - Arizona Western College students are expected to attend every class session in which they are enrolled.
+To comply with Federal Financial Aid regulations (34 CFR 668.21), Arizona Western College (AWC) has established an Attendance Verification process for "No Show" reporting during the first 10 days of each semester. - Students who have enrolled but have never attended class may be issued a "No Show" (NS) grade by the professor or instructor and receive a final grade of "NS" on their official academic record.
+An NS grade may result in a student losing their federal financial aid.

-ANT 100 INTRODUCTION TO ANTHROPOLOGY/GE
+INTRODUCTION TO ARCHAEOLOGY AND PREHISTORY/GE